-- 1. The NPP as designed can meet the requirements for release limits established as the safety goals.
-A deterministic safety analysis provides consequence data for accident sequences to use in the PSA. - 2.
-The accident management program and design provisions put in place to handle the accident management needs are effective, taking into account the long-term availability of cooling water, material and power supplies.
+- 1. the NPP as designed meets the requirements for release limits established as the safety goals; a deterministic safety analysis provides consequence data for accident sequences to use in the PSA - 2. the procedures and equipment put in place to handle the accident management needs are effective, taking into account the availability of cooling water, material and power supplies; consideration can be given to the plant's full design capabilities, including the possible use of safety, non-safety, and temporary systems beyond their originally intended function

-The deterministic and probabilistic safety assessment should demonstrate that the Level 4 defence in depth prevents or mitigates the consequences of BDBAs (including severe accidents,) as described in RD-337, Design of New Nuclear Power Plants.
+The deterministic and probabilistic safety assessment should demonstrate that the Level 4 defence in depth prevents or mitigates the consequences of BDBAs (including severe accidents,) as described in REGDOC-2.5.2, Design of Reactor Facilities: Nuclear Power Plants.
 The BDBA deterministic analysis addresses a set of representative sequences, in which the safety systems have malfunctioned and some of the barriers to the release of radioactive material may have failed, or have been bypassed.
 The accident sequences for analysis should be relevant and representative with respect to the objective of the analysis.
 In other words, representative BDBAs can be selected among the dominant accident sequences from the probabilistic safety assessment, or by adding safety system failures or incorrect operator responses to the DBA sequences.
 In general, the results of the PSA studies can be used for this purpose, if they are applicable.